SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 |Field|Description|
 |:---|:---|
-|Logout after redirect| Activates single logout by redirecting user, after logout, to authorization server logout endpoint
+|Logout after redirect| Activates single logout by redirecting the user, after logout, to the authorization server logout endpoint
-|Return url| Address to redirect user back after successful logout from authorization server
+|Redirect URL| Address to redirect the user to after successful logout from the authorization server

 The second part of the panel is the same as for the "Custom" template, where access mapping, user ID field selection and signature verification address are provided.